 - i.
 A positive, supportive relationship between school and home is essential to maintain the high behavioural expectations of students.
 This relationship is set out in the home school agreement and forms the basis of this key partnership.
 Parents and carers sign a Home-School Agreement when their child starts at St. Edward's, agreeing to work with our school to uphold the policies and procedures that we have.
-Non-signing of this document does not absolve a parent or carer from giving full support to our rules and expectations.
-The support of parents and carers is expected for as long as they choose St Edward's School for their child's education. - ii.
-Parents and Carers are expected to; - Support the school in the full implementation of this policy, including in discussions with their child. - Avoid creating conflict for their child in school by supporting bad behaviour, defiance, or poor work ethic. - Understand that the law is clear about teachers' right to discipline students, and that such authority does not need the consent of a parent or carer, for example, when issuing detentions. - Reinforce messages encouraging positive behaviour. - Set examples of good behaviour including positive interactions with all members of the school community.

-- Understand that immediate or same day meetings with staff members may not be possible and an appointment will have to be made to discuss any issues with the most relevant member of staff available. - Understand that they freely chose to send their child to St Edward's, and in doing so, they undertake to support the school.
+The support of parents and carers is expected. - ii.
+Parents and Carers are expected to; - Support the school in the full implementation of this policy, including in discussions with their child. - Understand that the law is clear about teachers' right to discipline students, and that such authority does not need the consent of a parent or carer, for example, when issuing sanctions that run after school. - Reinforce messages encouraging positive behaviour. - Set examples of good behaviour including positive interactions with all members of the school community. - Understand that immediate or same day meetings with staff members may not be possible and an appointment will have to be made to discuss any issues with the most relevant member of staff available. - Understand that they freely chose to send their child to St Edward's, and in doing so, they undertake to support the school.